kobiyoyo/Archway/README.md

 ## Description
-The Facebook-clone project is an implementation of Facebook using Ruby on Rails.
-The technical goals of the project is to emulate some of the functionalities that Facebook has implemented, such as allowing the users to have friends in a symmetrical irreflexive way, accept & send friend requests, submit posts and see the posts of their friends and comment on the posts of their friends.
+The Social media-clone project is an implementation of Facebook using Ruby on Rails.
+The technical goals of the project are to emulate some functionalities that Facebook has implemented, such as allowing the users to have friends in a symmetrical irreflexive way, accept & send friend requests, submit posts and see the posts of their friends and comment on the posts of their friends.

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").